master-bytee/mental_health_app/README.md

 # mental_health_app
-mental health aapp using tech for reaching out to people
+mental health app using tech for reaching out to people